box/developer.box.com/guides/authentication/jwt/user-access-tokens.md

 <CTA to='g://authentication/jwt/with-sdk'>

-Learn more about using the Box SDKs for JWT
+Learn more about using the Box SDKs with JWT

 </CTA>

 ## User Access Tokens without SDKs

-To create a User Access Token that authenticates as a specific user instead of the JWT app's Service Account follow the same steps as described in the [JWT without SDK guide](g://authentication/jwt/without-sdk) but instead of creating a claim for the enterprise, create one for a specific user ID.
+To create a user Access Token that authenticates as a specific user, follow the steps as described in the
+[JWT without SDK guide](g://authentication/jwt/without-sdk) but instead of creating a claim for the enterprise, create one for a specific user ID.

 <Tabs>